 |Phang Nga Bus Station||2nd class – 44 seater||19:30||THB 459||12 hours|

 |Phang Nga Bus Station||1st class – VIP 24 seater||20:00||THB 885||12 hours|

 There are no direct trains to Khao Lak, but you can take a train from Bangkok Hua Lamphong station to Surat Thani, then transfer and take a bus to Khao Lak.
 The train journey to Surat Thani takes around 9-12 hours and an additional 5 hours for the bus to Khao Lak.

 Throughout the day, there are up to 10 trains departing from Bangkok to Surat Thani.
 Train types include Rapid, Express, and the fastest Special Express.

-The trains have a 3 tier ticket system; AC is only available in 1st and 2nd classes.
+The trains have a 3-tier ticket system; AC is only available in the 1st and 2nd classes.
 Sleeper beds are available for an additional fee.